Firmographics: Location

 Location firmographics refers to where the business is located.
 As a segmentation variable, firms may be aggregated by city, metropolitan statistical area, state, region, country, or continent.
 Alternatively, firms may be targeted according to their distance from a central location, usually the location of the firm conducting the sales and marketing effort.
 Most business activities are naturally constrained to certain regions due to competitive pressures, legal restrictions, and cost constraints.
 Only a few business activities are not.
 As such, location becomes a natural market segmentation variable for businesses.
 The nature of the industry plays a role if the location is of big importance.
 Businesses in a certain industry can therefore be compared with each other on location.

 Customer size

 Customer size in Firmographics refers to the size of clients the company has.
 This can range from small- to mid-size companies or Fortune 500 clients.
 (Korten, 2012) The size of customers companies aim for may distinguish one company from another.
 The basis for measuring the different size of customers is depending on which product or service is being purchased.
-For example, you have customers that purchase high volume because of low-priced product or customers that purchase low volume because of high-priced product.
+For example, there are customers that purchase high volumes of low-priced products or customers that purchase low volumes of high-priced products.